 B. The half of the insurance premium will be paid by the Employer and the other half by the employee.
 (For reference, the current insurance premium rate is about 2.8% of a monthly income)

 C. The employer will provide the employee with a National Pension Scheme.
-The employer and the employee will contribute fifty (50) percent each of premiums and fees.
+The employer and the employee will contribute fifty (50) percent each of premiums and fees."

 These three points are required by law.
 Make sure to read your contract carefully and know what it says.
 We heard about a lot of foreigners not getting their pensions when they left Korea.
-Because of this, and having a wishy-washy director, we decided to be proactive and go to the pension office half way through our contract to make sure our director was contributing her 50% into our pensions.
+Because of this, and having a wishy-washy director, we decided to be proactive and go to the pension office halfway through our contract to make sure our director was contributing her 50% into our pensions.
 She was and we had no issues with claiming it at the end of our contract.
 Whew.

-8. The employee will be allowed for vacation as specified by the school, which is indicated in a yearly academic calendar being accompanied with this contract.
+In our contract: "The employee will be allowed for vacation as specified by the school, which is indicated in a yearly academic calendar being accompanied by this contract.

 (The vacation will be 3 days in the summer and 3 days in the winter.
 The vacation days will be determined by the employer.)
-The employee will not work on Korean national holidays.
+The employee will not work on Korean national holidays."

 After getting offered the job and receiving the contract we were so excited we pretty much decided to ignore the fact we were only receiving 6 vacation days for the entire year.
 We also decided it was fine to have our director tell us when we could take said vacation days.
 What were we thinking?!

-9. The cost of monthly service, utilities, and telephone charges for the accommodations will be paid by the employee.
+In our contract: "The cost of monthly service, utilities, and telephone charges for the accommodations will be paid by the employee.

 For the first 2 months, the employer will collect the deposit of 200,000 won for each month from the employee, in order to pay off the bills of utilities and telephone charge, which the employer is to service during the two sessions after the employee has left.
-The deposited money will pay off the bills and the balance thereof will be transferred to the employee’s account bank home.
+The deposited money will pay off the bills and the balance thereof will be transferred to the employee’s account back home."

 Yeah, we never saw that money again.

-10. The employee should examine the medical checks (including HIV, TBPE, Cannabinoid (THC) after coming Korea.
+In our contract: "The employee should examine the medical checks (including HIV, TBPE, Cannabinoid (THC) after coming to Korea.

 This is just a good heads up to let people know you will be tested for different diseases and drug use.
 At the time I was prescribed to an ADHD medication and inquired with my recruiter about my prescription.
-I was informed that unfortunately, if my medication showed up on my drug test, I would be sent back home!
+I was informed that unfortunately if my medication showed up on my drug test, I would be sent back home!
 Everyone has his or her own opinions about this subject; I’ll leave you to decide how you want to feel about it.

 Ron showed up to Korea looking like this:

 Let’s just say Ron didn't have his dreads for long.
-Ron debating cutting off his dreadlocks before we even starting the interviewing process; knowing it would be more difficult to get a job with an unconventional hair style.
+Ron debating cutting off his dreadlocks before we even starting the interviewing process; knowing it would be more difficult to get a job with an unconventional hairstyle.
 He decided to keep them and so he asked the recruiter and the teachers we were replacing if he would be expected to cut his hair.
 Both told him his hair was fine and so we went on our merry way.
 The night after our first day at school Ron received a message from our recruiter saying: